thedeemon/undup/README.md

 Directories and big files are grouped by name similarity, and comparison is performed between all objects inside each group.
 A few objects form a group if one of them has a name which serves as a prefix for names of all the others.
 E.g. "cats", "cat01", "cat", "cat2" and "cats3" will get into one group but "more cats" will not land into this group.

 ### Technical details
 Written in D language.
 Built using DMD 2.062.
-Uses DFL for GUI, take it from https://github.com/Rayerd/dfl (only needed for compiling, the binary blogsort.exe does not need any additional dlls).
+Uses DFL for GUI, take it from https://github.com/Rayerd/dfl (only needed for compiling, the binary does not need any additional dlls).

 DFL (C) 2004-2010 Christopher E. Miller